aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 We also assume you may not have these experiences.

 * "But I've never been a developer!"

-* "But I've never been an assessor."
+* "But I've never been an assessor!"
 * "But I've never done governance, risk, or compliance work at my job!"

 ---